hossammenem/silky-smooth-scroll/README.md

 npm install silky-smooth-scroll
 ```

-if you faced any issues with it in react you can add the react-ts folder in your project like this:
+if you have faced any issues with it in React you can add the react-ts folder in your project like this:

 ```bash
 curl "https://github.com/hossammenem/silky-smooth-scroll/tree/master/react-ts" -o "smoothScroll" # or call the out folder whatever you want
 ```

-_you can also use it in windows powershell since it's gonna call `Invoke-WebRequest` by itself._
+_You can also use it in Windows Powershell since it's gonna call `Invoke-WebRequest` by itself._

 # contributions

-The main focus right now is to make it compatiple with types so we don't need a whole ts version for it, also to make it compatible with react.
+The main focus right now is to make it compatible with types so we don't need a whole ts version for it, and also to make it compatible with react.

-Also it hasn't been tested heavily on differnt browsers, so feel free to open an issue request if you faced any issues with it in your browser.
+Also, it hasn't been tested heavily on different browsers, so feel free to open an issue request if you have faced any issues with it in your browser.